harbourlab/PieParty/README.md

 1) The .png picture containing the PieParty figure
 2) "labels.svg" which lists all genes and which colors were assigned

+Note:
+While running the PieParty script the command line will issue a warning, as the generated PNG file is very large.
+The warning is normal and can be ignored.
+"DecompressionBombWarning: Image size (169000000 pixels) exceeds limit of
+89478485 pixels, could be decompression bomb DOS attack."

 ### Options (required):

 -g _gene expression file.csv_<br>